 If your business was set up between 13 October 2020 and 26 July 2021, you can now apply for the CRSS.
 The weekly payment will be calculated based on turnover between the date your business commenced, and 26 July 2021.
 Read Revenue’s guidelines on applying for CRSS (pdf), and see ‘Rates’ below.

 In order to receive a CRSS payment, you must:

 - Meet your VAT obligations

 You can check your current tax clearance status online through ROS.
-More information on tax clearance is available from Revenue.
+Find more information on tax clearance on the Revenue website.

 The process for making a claim for the restart week payment is set out in Section 7.2 and 7.3 of Revenue’s CRSS Guidelines (pdf).

 CRSS payment rates